f5devcentral/f5-agility-labs-ddos/docs/intro.rst

 Task 1 – Open your RDP client and connect to your Windows Jumpbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IP address provided by your Instructor or IP you obtained from the Training Portal.
+- A URL will be provided by your Instructor at the training site that will access the training portal.

-Note: Use the show options to provide
+..
+NOTE:: Use the show options to provide

--  User name: external\_user.
+-  User name: Jumpbox\external\_user.
 Password: f5DEMOs4u

 |image3|